Computer Ergonomics to prevent Carpal Tunnel Syndrome

 Ergonomics is one of the first things users address when confronted with a RSI such as Carpal Tunnel Syndrome.
 It is really important to setup your computer workstation properly.
 Improperly setup computer desks cause extra strain on your hands, wrists, back, and body.
+Even the most ergonomic setup is not going to prevent overuse, but it is a small step in the right direction.

 The most important aspects are: